qmk/qmk_firmware/docs/squeezing_avr.md

 }
 #endif
 ```
-Likewise, if you are not using magic keycodes to swap modifiers, such as Control with GUI, add the following to your `keymap.c` or user space code:
+Likewise, if you are not using magic keycodes to swap modifiers, such as Control with GUI, add the following to your `keymap.c` or userspace code:
 ```c
 #ifndef MAGIC_ENABLE
 uint8_t mod_config(uint8_t mod) {